 We love that the NoBull brand has done some serious innovation and come up with a new kind of sneaker.
 Their trainers are unique, and can’t really be compared to any other training shoe on the market today.
 We LOVE their durable fabric that is extremely flexible, durable, and breathable.

-Now, when you think “fabric” shoes, you may think canvas.
+Now, when you think of “fabric” shoes, you may think of canvas.
 Kind of like those Keds, that as we all know are not so durable.
 Put that out of your mind and don’t compare these two kinds of shoes.
-This one is radically different as as strong as they come.
+This one is radically different as strong as they come.

-They’re shoes that just work and are a great value for the money.
-We’re exited to follow them and see what they’ll come up with next.
+They’re shoes that just work and are great value for the money.
+We’re excited to follow them and see what they’ll come up with next.